 Every time you schedule a pin, Tailwind will suggest you a number of pins related to what you have just pinned.

 In this case, I had just pinned to my “Make Money Blogging” and so Tailwind suggested all pins related to making money blogging.

-I know that you will subscribe for Tailwind (you can have a free month here) but just so you know, you can even use Tailwind Tribes before subscribing.
+I know that you will subscribe for Tailwind (you can have a free month here) but just so you know, you can even use Tailwind Communities before subscribing.

-If you would like to contribute to our Tribes and get your pins repinned several times, join our Facebook group and you will find an invite.
+If you would like to contribute to our Communities and get your pins repinned several times, join our Facebook group and you will find an invite.

-Tribes are currently FREE to use and you don’t need to have Tailwind to join our Tribes, but our invite also comes with a $ 15 CREDIT, should you decide to get Tailwind in the future.
+Communities are currently FREE to use and you don’t need to have Tailwind to join our Communities, but our invite also comes with a $ 15 CREDIT, should you decide to get Tailwind in the future.

-If you would like to learn more about Tailwind Tribes and how to use them to boost your blog traffic, you may want to read this post .
+If you would like to learn more about Tailwind Communities and how to use them to boost your blog traffic, you may want to read this post .